An overview of current and planned work for BACPAR.

 BACPAR Annual Conferences

 Each year BACPAR organises an Annual conference for its members.
-The 2018 Conference and AGM will be held in Wolverhampton November 15th and 16th.
+The 2020 Conference and AGM will be held virtually, as part of the Vascular Societies Virtual Annual Scientific Meeting.
+The AGM will take place November 17th and the BACPAR programme will run 24th - 26th November.

 National and local study days